Do you use quizzes to collect leads? You’ll need a GDPR-compliant quiz maker to handle all that personal data.

 GDPR: What is considered personal data?

 According to the GDPR, personal data is anything that relates to a person’s private, professional or public life, including:

 - Computer’s IP address

-- (Seriously – IP addresses are now considered personal data – so make sure you have your Google Analytics or other tracking software to not collect these.)
+- (Seriously – IP addresses are now considered personal data – so make sure you have your tracking software to not collect these.)

 - You will need to provide your customers with contact information for a data controller and you need to provide a data protection officer.

 - EU citizens have the right to request information and ask for the deletion of all data stored about them.
 You need to make sure that you can comply with these requests.